zli82016/weather_widget_cvent/readme.md

 API: yahoo weather API

 Test:
-Download the code and run on a server.
+Download the code and run on a browser/server.

+If the loading spinner does not go away for a  while, please reload the page.
+I am going to improve it soon.